mihasya/mihasya.github.com/_posts/2015-07-12-sustainable-oss-projects.md

 * Fallback to old influxdb client snapshot
 * Update influxdb client

-"I don't know _shit_ about InfluxDB," I thought.
+"I don't know _jack_ about InfluxDB," I thought.
 "How am I supposed to decide what gets merged and what doesn't?"
 There was a Riemann client in there too.
 Who am I to judge a Riemann client lib?

 I had also observed that the InfluxDB API was still changing quite a bit.
-I remembered that there had previously been a wave of PRs about InfluxDB. _Shit, was this the same wave?_
+I remembered that there had previously been a wave of PRs about InfluxDB. _Wait, was this the same wave?_

 Another issue that gave me pause was that I had no idea how many people were